Ligo04/Ligo04/README.md

 - 🌱 A cg student in the ShenZhen University.

-- 🎮 Interested in Gameplay, Game Engine and Computer Graphics,including rendering and simulation
+- 🎮 Interested in Gameplay, Game Engine and Computer Graphics,including rendering and simulation, 3D AIGC

 - ⚡ I have a blog at https://www.cnblogs.com/Ligo-Z/